shakacode/turbolinks/README.md

 ## Permanent Elements

-By default, Turbolinks replaces the entire `<body>` element when loading a page.
-However, it’s common to have certain fixed elements within the body that appear on most pages, like a sidebar or top menu.
-Turbolinks allows you to designate such elements as “permanent”.
-Permanent elements persist across page loads, and can improve navigation performance by eliminating the need to re-initialize state or appearance.
+Consider a Turbolinks application with a shopping cart.
+At the top of each page is an icon with the number of items currently in the cart.
+This counter is updated dynamically with JavaScript as items are added and removed.

+Now imagine a user who has navigated to several pages in this application.
+She adds an item to her cart, then presses the Back button in her browser.
+Upon navigation, Turbolinks restores the previous page’s state from cache, and the cart item count erroneously changes from 1 to 0.

+To avoid this problem, Turbolinks allows you to mark certain elements as _permanent_.
+Permanent elements persist across page loads, so that any changes made to those elements do not need to be reapplied after navigation.

 Designate permanent elements by giving them an HTML `id` and annotating them with `data-turbolinks-permanent`.
-When Turbolinks loads a new page, it will transfer all matching permanent elements from the original body into the new body, preserving their data and event listeners.
+Before each render, Turbolinks matches all permanent elements by `id` and transfers them from the original page to the new page, preserving their data and event listeners.

-## Recyclable Elements

 ## Setting a Root Location